 When you picture biker, most people see the classic Son’s of Anarchy riding along on a cruiser.
-Those high handlebars and big seats look pretty comfortable, so isn’t it the same as a touring motorcycle?
+Those high handlebars and big seats look pretty comfortable, so isn’t it the same as a touring bike?
 Wrong.
-There are some key differences between a cruiser and a touring motorcycle.
+There are some key differences between a cruiser and a touring bike.

 A touring motorcycle has significantly more long-distance features whilst a cruiser motorcycle is made a shorter highway comfort.
 Anyone who is looking at doing some seriously long days on their bike should consider a touring motorcycle over a cruiser, whilst a cruiser is an obvious choice for those badasses out there.